Dwarf Galaxy Discoveries from the KMTNet Supernova Program III. the Milky-Way Analog NGC~2997 Group: Properties of Dwarf Galaxy Candidates in the NGC 2997 group

-{\tjf Recent large surveys on MW-like system satellites have estimated structural properties of satellites of a large number of MW-like systems \citep[e.g. SAGA and ELVES,][]{2021Mao,2021ELVES,2022ELVES}.
-In Figure~\ref{fig:REN}, we show the distributions of structural parameters --- the central surface brightness $\mu_{0,V}$ (top panel), the effective radius $r_{e}$ (middle panel), and the S\'ersic curvature index $n$ (bottom panel) --- for DGCs of NGC~2784, NGC~3585, NGC~2997 and M83 from our studies together with those of the 444 satellites around MW-like systems from the ELVES survey \citep{2022ELVES} as a function of their $V$-band absolute magnitudes.
-(Note that individual data values of the S\'ersic curvature indices of the ELVES satellites are unavailable other than a median value of 0.72 \citep{2021ELVES}; thus, they are excluded from the bottom panel.)
-For the two structural parameters of $\mu_{0,V}$ and $r_{e}$, as expected, we can first identify that almost all DGCs and satellites in the collected sample reside within the completeness boundary curve \citep[gray dashed curves; see][for equations]{1988FergusonSandage,2015Muller} calculated using the selection criteria on our DGCs: (1) the limiting surface brightness of $\mu_{0,V}$ $\simeq$ 28 mag arcsec$^{-2}$ that we estimate by analyzing their surface brightness profiles; and (2) the limiting size of $r_{e}$ $\simeq$ 4\farcs\ (Section~\ref{subsec:sea}).
-This confirms that the distributions of the structure parameters of NGC~2997 DGCs from our study conform to the predictions on detection limits by \citet{1988FergusonSandage}.
+where $\sigma$, $pix$, and $\Omega$ represent the standard deviation of the sky level, the pixel size of our images (= 0.4 arcsec, see \S\ref{sec:obs}), and an angular scale of 8.0 arcsec (2$\times$$r_{\rm lim}$, see \S\ref{subsec:sea}) while $zero$ is the zero point offsets of our images (see Table~\ref{tab:zero}).} This confirms that the distributions of structure parameters of NGC~2997 DGCs from our study conform to the predictions on detection limits by \citet{1988FergusonSandage}.
 The one DGC located outside the boundary curve is DW94 from NGC~2997, and it is very faint (See Figure~\ref{fig:cutoutfull}).
-Both the two structure parameters, i.e., $\mu_{0,V}$ and $r_{e}$, of DGCs from our studies and satellites from ELVES survey in Figure~\ref{fig:REN} appear to increase as the $V$-band luminosity increases.
-The median value of the S\'ersic curvature index of the DGCs from NGC~2997 is 0.68, largely consistent with 0.8 for NGC~2784 and NGC~3584, as well as 0.72 for the satellites from the ELVES survey \citep{2021ELVES}.
-It's a bit smaller than 1.1 for M83, but still not significantly different.
+Both the two structure parameters, i.e., $\mu_{o,V}$ and $r_{e}$, of DGCs from our studies and satellites from ELVES survey in Figure~\ref{fig:REN} appear to increase as the $V$-band luminosity increases.
+The median value of the S\'ersic curvature index of the DGCs from NGC~2997 is 0.68, largely consistent with 0.8 for NGC~2784 and NGC~3585, as well as 0.72 for the satellites from the ELVES survey \citep{2021ELVES}.
+It is a bit smaller than 1.1 for M83, but still not significantly different.
 This similarity and consistency of the structure parameters from our studies and the ELVES survey for the dwarf galaxies of MW-like systems is encouraging and may indicate the presence of common patterns in their properties.
-Future investigation of their distributions and properties using more statistically significant samples can lead to advanced understanding of their origin and evolution and provide important information for our understanding of challenges that the current $\Lambda$CDM model faces \citep[e.g.,][]{2015Weinberg}.}
+Future investigation of their distributions and properties using more statistically significant samples can lead to advanced understanding of their origin and evolution and provide important information for our understanding of challenges that the current $\Lambda$CDM model faces \citep[e.g.,][]{2015Weinberg}.